 ISO 9001 Certification is awarded to a business after a stringent series of audits and tests designed to examine the processes in place to ensure the business is delivering a consistent level of quality to its customers.

-The process starts with understanding ISO 9001 Certification requirements, and then implementing an entire Quality Management System that is ISO Compliant.
+The process starts with understanding ISO 9001 Certification requirements and then implementing an entire Quality Management System that is ISO Compliant.
 This includes the processes, procedures, and Quality Manual covering: Context of the Organization, Leadership, Planning, Support, Operation, Performance Evaluation, and Improvement.
-If that sounds like a lot, it’s because it is, but it’s the first and most inclusive step in the certification process.
+If that sounds like a lot, that’s because it is, but it’s the first and most inclusive step in the certification process.

-After that a Management review meeting will need to be held to ensure that requirements are being met, as well as the processes being measurable and repeatable.
-With a successful Management review the business can then proceed to conducting an internal audit.
+After that, a Management review meeting will need to be held to ensure that the requirements are being met, as well as the processes being measurable and repeatable.
+With a successful Management review, the business can then proceed to conduct an internal audit.

 Why Does it Matter?

-In the case of industries such as Medical Device and Pharmaceutical, it’s especially critical.
 Specializing in these highly regulated industries means that one smudge or misprinted word and there’s much more at stake than a faulty Instructions-For-Use (IFU) or Technical Manual Booklet.
-The whole lot could be rejected due to one misprint or mistake, costing potentially thousands of dollars and holding up the manufacturing and delivery of equipment necessary for the operation of health care workers around the world.
+The whole lot could be rejected due to one misprint or mistake, costing potentially thousands of dollars and holding up the manufacturing and delivery of equipment necessary for the operation of healthcare workers around the world.
 Furthermore, these devices and products often have very specific instructions which, if unable to follow properly, could result in catastrophic injury or even death.